nrkno/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/HOLD.md

 HOLD is a feature in Sofie to allow for a special form of take between two parts.
 It allows for the new part to start with some portions of the old part being retained, with the next 'take' stopping the remaining portions of the old part and not performing a true take.

-For example, it could be setup to hold back the video when going between two clips.
-The first take would start the audio from the second clip, but keep the video from the first clip.
-The second take would stop the first clip, and show the video for the second clip.
+For example, it could be setup to hold back the video when going between two clips, creating what is known in film editing as a [split edit](https://en.wikipedia.org/wiki/Split_edit) or [J-cut](https://en.wikipedia.org/wiki/J_cut).
+The first _Take_ would start the audio from an _A-Roll_ (second clip), but keep the video playing from a _B-Roll_ (first clip).
+The second _Take_ would stop the first clip entirely, and join the audio and video for the second clip.

 ## Flow